microsoft/FluidFramework/packages/tools/api-markdown-documenter/README.md

 ## Longer-term work

 -   Replace DocNode output / MarkdownEmitter with Markdown AST trees and simple interface for rendering those trees to a stream
+-   Support placing documents *within* their own hierarchy (support for the "index" model used by systems like DocFX)
 -   Handle multiple package entrypoints